 As a Professor of Climatology at the University of British Columbia (UBC), I study why the climate matters to society as well as to ecosystems like coral reefs.
 My group’s work provides insight into the causes and effects of climate change, public attitudes, policy options at home and abroad, and what can be done to adapt.

 Being a scientist, I am fortunate to have the opportunity to engage my curiosity about the natural world for a living.
 With that opportunity, comes responsibility.
 As an Aldo Leopold Leadership Fellow and a Google Science Communication Fellow, I am committed to bridging the gap between the academia and the real world.
-I regularly participate in public events, comment on radio and television, and maintain the blog Maribo.
+I regularly participate in public events, comment on radio and television, and maintain a blog.

 I grew up in the diverse city of Toronto where even in the dead of winter, I was often packed in a baby carriage and left outside to sleep.
 Since then, I have been interested in the human, societal, and environmental impacts of climate and climate change.
-Today I am an Associate Professor in the Department of Geography at UBC in beautiful, damp Vancouver, as well as an associate in UBC’s Liu Institute for Global Issues, The Biodiversity Research Centre, Institute for Resources, Environment and Sustainability (IRES), the Atmospheric Sciences Program, and the Director of UBC’s new Ocean Leaders program.
+Today I am a Professor in the Institute for Resources, Environment and Sustainability (IRES), the Department of Geography, and the Institute for the Oceans and Fisheries at UBC in beautiful, damp Vancouver, as well as an associate in UBC’s Liu Institute for Global Issues, The Biodiversity Research Centre, the Atmospheric Sciences Program, and the Director of UBC’s Ocean Leaders program.